Twitch (Ministry album): Release

-Twitch was released on March 12, 1986 by Sire and Warner Bros.
+Twitch was released on March 12, 1986, by Sire and Warner Bros.
 Records.
 Shortly after, it entered Billboard 200 on April 4 for three weeks, peaking at No. 194.
 A new issue of the album was released on March 13, 1990, featuring tracks from the "Over the Shoulder" single.
 As of February 2007, the album sold 138,755 copies in the United States.

 Twitched, an unauthorized 2003 release by Radioactive Records, is an allegedly alternate version of Twitch, featuring the track listing that the band is said to have intended it to have before the intervention of the record company.
 It includes previously unreleased alternative versions of tracks from the album.

 Critical reception

 Music critic Robert Christgau has described Twitch as "fleetingly gothic, marginally industrial, unrelenting in a vaguely threatening way, they shout "The world is ending" on a crowded dancefloor."
 Ira Robbins of Trouser Press called the record as "the first steps into a murky swamp that subsumes Jourgensen's distorted, nearly spoken vocals within a pounding electronic rhythm onslaught," while stating: "Although much of this unsuccessful experiment throbs along dully, with haphazard intersections of good new ideas and bad old ideas, the militaristic "All Day Remix" offers a cogent demonstration of the direction Jourgensen is headed."
+At the time of release, a review in the Omaha World-Herald said, "the ugliness of "Twitch" is captivating.
+But it stretches the definition to call this "pop," as an album press packet suggests."
 In a retrospective review, AllMusic critic Alan Escher has stated that "this sounds nothing like any of Ministry's other albums; listeners may hear how they became what they did."
 Escher also noted: "It's interesting though repetitive at times ("Crash and Burn"), and if you care to listen to Jourgensen's rants, he really does have something to say."